chibisov/dblock/readme.md

                     if acquired:
                         return super(LockCommandMixin, self).handle(*args, **kwargs)

-And now you can reimplement syncdb --migrate command:
+And now you can reimplement "syncdb --migrate" command:

     # /app/management/commands/syncdb_with_lock.py
     from south.management.commands.syncdb import Command as BaseCommand